 If a student is arrested, the University is in no way responsible for providing bond, directly or indirectly.
-However, all students are required to report immediately, or as soon as is practical, all infractions of public law with which they are involved or charged to the Dean of Students or the Department of Student Conduct Office.
+However, all students are required to report immediately, or as soon as is practical, all infractions of public law with which they are involved or charged to the Dean of Students.
 Failure to do so may result in immediate suspension.